 Maturity and Cognitive Functioning

-A candidate for a physical assistance or diabetic alert dog must be at least 12 years of age, whereas a candidate for an autism service dog need only be 4 years old.
+A candidate for a physical assistance or medical alert dog must be at least 18 years of age, whereas a candidate for an autism service dog need only be 4 years old because an adult will manage the dog.
+Adults on the autism spectrum must show they have the ability to manage and care for the dog.
+PTSD service dog candidates must be a veteran, retired or active duty military, police or a first responder.
 All individuals must possess the maturity and cognitive functioning to learn the skills required in the team training.
 S/he must also be capable of managing the dog once they are living together.

 Candidates should be seeking to increase their independence through the assistance of a service dog.
 Candidates will be asked how a dog will assist them and make a difference in their life.